Wysong Anergen (Canned)

 The Bottom Line

-Judging by its ingredients alone, Wysong Anergen appears to be a good dog food.
+Judging by its ingredients alone, Wysong Anergen Canine Diet looks like an above average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-The dashboard displays a dry matter protein reading of 28%, a fat level of 12% and an estimated carbohydrate content of 52%.
+The dashboard displays a dry matter protein reading of 28%, a fat level of 12% and estimated carbohydrates of about 52%.

-With no evidence of any plant-based protein concentrates, this is the profile of a wet food containing only a fair amount of meat.
+When you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a wet product containing a modest amount of meat.

 Bottom line?

-Wysong Anergen is primarily a grain-based canned dog food using a modest amount of lamb and liver as its main sources of animal protein… thus earning the brand three stars.
+Wysong Anergen Canine Diet is a rice-based canned dog food using a modest amount of lamb and lamb liver as its main sources of animal protein, thus earning the brand 3 stars.

 Recommended.